 “Meditation is warm-up exercise for the mind, so that you can jog through the rest of the day without getting agitated or spraining your patience.” – Eknath Easwaran from Conquest of Mind.

-This article was written by Henna Inam, executive coach & speaker.
-She works with women leaders to help them be successful, deeply engaged, fulfilled, and out of that create organizations that drive breakthroughs in innovation, engagement, growth and meaning in the world.
-Her corporate clients include Coca Cola, UPS, Nestle, J&J, Home Depot and others who deeply care about growing their female leadership talent.
-To accelerate your own growth connect with her here.
+This article was written by Henna Inam, executive coach, speaker, and author of the book Wired for Authenticity.
+She works with women to help them realize their potential to be authentic, transformational leaders.
+They create organizations that drive breakthroughs in innovation, growth, and engagement.
+Her corporate clients include Coca Cola, Novartis, J&J, and others who know female leadership talent is good for business.
+Join the thousands who follow her blog here.
+Connect on Twitter @hennainam